VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 ### offset pipe

 If some selected logs must be skipped after [`sort`](#sort-pipe), then `| offset N` [pipe](#pipes) can be used, where `N` can contain any [supported integer numeric value](#numeric-values).
-For example, the following query skips the first 100 logs over the last 5 minutes after soring them by [`_time`](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field):
+For example, the following query skips the first 100 logs over the last 5 minutes after sorting them by [`_time`](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field):

 ```logsql
 _time:5m | sort by (_time) | offset 100